sheaves/sheaves.github.io/_posts/2025-03-16-Database-Tensors.md

 ### Why matrices?
 Why rank?
 But why go through all that trouble?
 Why not just represent $f$ as a dictionary or hashmap, such as ```f = {'a': 's', 'b':'s', 'c':'m'}```?

-The reason is that linear algebra is the language of neural networks.
-Indeed, a rank-1 matrix $M$ can be represented as a neural network with 1 hidden neuron, where the activation functions are all just the identity function:
+The reason is that linear algebra is the language of neural networks and [multi-layer perceptrons (MLPs)](https://en.wikipedia.org/wiki/Multilayer_perceptron){:target="_blank"}.
+Indeed, a rank-1 matrix $M$ can be represented as an MLP with 1 hidden neuron, where the activation functions are all just the identity function:
 ![Rank 1 matrix as a neural network](/images/rank_1_matrix.png "Rank 1 matrix") If $c \cdot r$ is the decomposition of $M$, the weights on the left are the entries of $c$, while the weights on the right are the entries of $r$.

-A rank-$k$ matrix is then a neural network with $k$ hidden neurons:
+A rank-$k$ matrix is then an MLP with $k$ hidden neurons:
 ![Rank k matrix as a neural network](/images/rank_k_matrix.png "Rank k matrix")

 So the rank of $M_f$ tells us how many hidden neurons are needed to represent the function $f$ when using a linear network (i.e. a network with identity activation functions).

-Of course, "real" neural networks usually have non-linear activation functions (such as ReLu or various sigmoids).
-As papers such as [this](https://arxiv.org/abs/2012.14913){:target="_blank"} show, such networks also store functions (or "key-value memories"), and if we record which outputs we get when we pass inputs of $f$ into the network, we should expect to get a matrix that is similar to $M_f$.
+Of course, "real" MLPs usually have non-linear activation functions (such as ReLu or various sigmoids).
+As papers such as [this](https://arxiv.org/abs/2012.14913){:target="_blank"} show, such networks also store functions (or "key-value memories").
+If we record which outputs we get when we pass inputs of $f$ into the network, we should expect to get a matrix that is similar to $M_f$.
 In this setting, the number of hidden neurons continues to be a useful measure of the size or capacity of a network, even though it may no longer be the same as the rank of $M_f$ due to non-linearity.

 ### From functions to databases
-So far, we have seen that functions (or key-value pairs, associative memories, dictionaries, hashmaps etc.) can be stored in matrices/neural networks.
+So far, we have seen that functions (or key-value pairs, associative memories, dictionaries, hashmaps etc.) can be stored in matrices/MLPs.
 But functions or key-value pairs are not yet facts.
 Here's what I mean: consider the key-value pair ```(Michael Jordan, Basketball)```, which is sometimes given as an example of a "fact".
 Indeed, Michael Jordan is most strongly associated to basketball, and if you asked someone to imagine "Michael Jordan", chances are they would imagine him playing basketball or in a basketball jersey.

 But what is happening here is that we are implicitly filling in a relation between Michael Jordan and basketball, such as ```played``` (for most of his career), or ```is most often associated with```.
 And the facticity of the pair depends on this relation.
 If we change the relation to something like ```played in 1994```, then the correct fact should mention ```baseball``` instead of ```basketball```.